carsonfb/goldfire-rides-again/README.md

 - The ability to switch between color (C) and greyscale (G).
 - The ability to change only the words to grey (W).
 - The ability to change only the fire to grey (F).
-- The ability to display "GoldFire" in the fire and have it flame out.
+- The ability to display "GoldFire" in the fire and have it flame out (A).
 - The ability to quit (Q) (ESC).

 Differences from the original